okarras/EmpiRE-Analysis/README.md

 </details>

 # About the Project
-This project contains the constantly updated [data](SPARQL-Data/), [analysis](empire-analysis.ipynb), and [results](Figures/) of a sustainanle literature review on the state and evolution of empirical research in requirements engineering (RE) using the developed KG-EmpiRE.
+This project contains the constantly updated [data](SPARQL-Data/), [analysis](empire-analysis.ipynb), and [results](Figures/) of a sustainable literature review on the state and evolution of empirical research in requirements engineering (RE) using the developed KG-EmpiRE.

 KG-EmpiRE is a community-maintainable knowledge graph (KG) of empirical research in requirements engineering based on scientific data extracted from *currently* **634 papers** published in the research track of the [IEEE International Conference on Requirement Engineering](https://requirements-engineering.org/) from 1996 to 2022.
 We are *currently* organizing scientific data in KG-EmpiRE using a defined [template](Supplementary%20materials/Detailed%20ORKG%20template%20structure.pdf) for the six [themes](Supplementary%20materials/Overview%20of%20all%20content%20for%20data%20extraction.pdf) *research paradigm*, *research design*, *research method*, *data collection*, *data analysis* and *bibliographic metadata* with the long-term plan to expand the themes.